- Life & Money

 The start of fall officially kicks off college application season—and that includes applying for college financial aid, too.

-Every year, the Department of Education doles out more than $111 billion in federal grants, student loans, and work-study awards to some 13 million college students.
+Every year, the Department of Education doles out more than $111 billion in federal grants, student loans and work-study awards to some 13 million college students.
+But how do you know if your child is eligible to access these funds?

-Here’s everything you need to know to fill out the FAFSA, including how to get started, how financial need is calculated, and what actually happens after you submit your application.
+Here’s everything you need to know to fill out the FAFSA, including how to get started, how financial need is calculated and what actually happens after you submit your application.

 What is the FAFSA?